gray shirt and red jewelry.

 Through Mujer Que Pregunta, Marlène works as a Process Doula and Tarot practitioner, helping artists, scholars, and cultural workers shape their ideas and clarify their vision.
 As Artist in Residence with Aster(ix) Journal, she created the Chancletazo for Your Soul deck, a reimagining of the Tarot Major Arcana with Latinx cultural icons.
 Marlène also co-founded Fulana, a Latina satire collective (active 2000-2018), and leads yearly satire and parody workshops for emerging artists.

-She is a Steering Committee member of LxNY | Latinx Arts Consortium of New York, chairs the Board of Directors of the National Performance Network, and serves on the Board of Advisors of the Center for Artistic Activism.
+She is a Steering Committee member of LxNY | Latinx Arts Consortium of New York and serves on the Board of Directors of the National Performance Network and the Board of Advisors of the Center for Artistic Activism.
 She is also a founding member of the Cultural Equity Coalition of New York.

 Previous Experience